-WebMD reveals that cabbage might affect blood sugar levels in individuals with diabetes.
+WebMD reveals that cabbage might affect (lower) blood sugar levels in individuals with diabetes.
 So, be sure to check in with your doctor if you have diabetes and are interested in consuming red cabbage.

 Similarly, you are advised to be on the lookout for signs of hypoglycemia (low blood sugar).
 According to WebMD, most individuals experience hypoglycemia symptoms when their blood sugar level is 70 milligrams per deciliter (mg/dL) or lower (3).